catdogmaus/4heat-esphome-NG21/README.md

 This function has not been tested!!!
 My fireplace does not have this.

+### Domestic Hot Water (DHW / Boiler)

+This is also not tested by me, I don't have it, but I see no reason why it shouldn’t work.
+If you want to try it out, you can start with passive sensors; however, when dealing with active settings, it is always a good idea to note down the original settings before making any changes.

 ### Other datapoints

 By the papers I have there is theoretically possible to add additional datapoints but those are mostly related to factory setup and do not add any additional user comfort.